Overall: 324 322

 At first glance, Charlatan presents as a very simple and limited virtual analog synth, but what sets it apart is its quality analog oscillators and filter.
 It's oscillators and filters sound excellent and lively, made better by the subtle (almost unnoticeable) analog 'drift' effect employed under the hood, which is uncommon in free plugins.
 Also, it's kind to your CPU meter, so don't be afraid to use more than one instance.

 In essence, Charlatan is somewhat comparable to Roland's Juno-60 or Korg Polysix in terms of capabilities and philosophy.
 But it actually has more features, such as a proper second oscillator, oscillator sync, ringmod and true polyphonic unison.
-It could also be considered a stripped down Jupiter-8 with a touch of JP-8000, but in general, it's its own take on the classic poly synth.
+It could also be considered a stripped down Jupiter-8 (or Prophet-5) with a touch of JP-8000, but in general, it's its own take on the classic poly synth.

 Because of its limitations and wanting to keep things simple, you likely will not stray too far from typical 80s sounds like basses, pads and poly sounds.
 It's just not as versatile as your typical semi-modular hybrid soft synth.
 Though with the unison feature, it can very useful for Trance, Techno, House, and other surprising areas.
 Charlatan is particularly great for basses; some of the best 80s style basses I've heard in a free plugin!
 It holds up even for synth brass, stabs and 90s trance sounds.
 It can do string machines, transistor organs, and all sorts of other keyboard sounds as well.
 With its noise oscillator, it makes surprisingly useful filler FX.
 It's even possible to squeeze out dissonant drones and usable drum sounds.